atarazana/gramola-operator/part-2-1.md

 ... and let's install it there:

-> **NOTE:** You need an OperatorGroup to get the operator installed by adding `--create-operator-group` the OperatorGroup is installed by kubectl-operator
+> **NOTE:** You need an OperatorGroup to get the operator installed by adding `--create-operator-group` the OperatorGroup is installed by `kubectl-operator`.

 ```sh
 $ kubectl operator -n ${PROJECT_NAME} install ${OPERATOR_NAME} --create-operator-group -v v0.0.1